-CLASS ID: 4R23
+CLASS ID: 4S19

-CLASS ID: 4R05
+CLASS ID: 4S18

 Foci MCGA Instructors

-of making a paperweight.
+of making a pint drinking glass.
 This hands-on experience is designed to provide you with an exciting introduction to working with molten glass.
 The thrill of shaping molten glass is unlike anything else available in the Twin Cities metro area.
-This is an excellent team building experience and truly a unique special event.
+This is an excellent team-building experience and truly a unique special event.
 You may bring food and drinks to enjoy, as there is some downtime while everyone takes turns making their glass.
 Finished projects can be picked up from WBCA one week after the class.
 Please register at least 2 weeks in advance for this class.